agessaman/meshcore-keygen/README.md

    - Large watchlists can reduce performance by ~27%
    - Consider using a smaller curated watchlist for better performance
    - Run without watchlist for improved speed

+6. **Progress bar not showing**
+   - Ensure tqdm is installed: `pip install tqdm`
+   - Progress bars are disabled in verbose mode (`--verbose`)
+   - For very long searches, progress bars may be indeterminate (no total shown)

 ### Getting Help